+Legislation enacted by the Pennsylvania General Assembly authorized two stand-alone casino licenses for the City.
 Philadelphia's first casino, SugarHouse, opened in September 2010.
 SugarHouse Casino sits on the Delaware River waterfront offering an array of slot machines, table games and dining options.
-Its operations also include a multi-purpose event space with waterfront views, restaurants, and a parking garage.
-As of August 2018, SugarHouse had approximately 1,500 employees.
+In May 2013, SugarHouse received approval from the Pennsylvania Gaming Control Board to expand its operations and increase its amenities, including a multi-purpose event space with waterfront views, new restaurants, a parking garage, a 30-table poker room and more.
+Completed in 2015, the \$164 million expansion added more than 400 full-time team members, and as of August 2018, SugarHouse employed approximately 1,500.
 As reported to the Pennsylvania Gaming Control Board, SugarHouse's gaming revenue was approximately \$299.1 million in Fiscal Year 2018.